Gale Storm: Death

-Storm lived alone in Monarch Beach, California, near two of her sons and their families, until failing health forced her into a convalescent home in Danville, California.
-She died there on June 27, 2009, aged 87.
+After the death of her second husband in 1996, Storm lived alone in Monarch Beach, California, near two of her sons and their families, until failing health forced her into a convalescent home in Danville, California.
+She died there on June 27, 2009, at the age of 87.

 Storm has three stars on the Hollywood Walk of Fame for her contributions to television, recordings, and radio.